hjwp/Test-Driven-Django-Tutorial/workshop.rst

 How we will work
 ----------------

+    - I will provide various bits of code to build on
+        - via the git repo

     - We'll do the first two stages together - I code, you code
-        - parts 3 and 4 will be free-form (with help!)
+        - parts 3 and 4 will be more free-form

     - the approach: full TDD:
        - no code before tests
-       - fts first - Selenium
+       - FTs first - Selenium
        - then unit tests - unittest & Django Test Client

+    - We go at the speed of the slowest person
+      - Ask questions
+      - when I say "does everyone get that", don't just nod!
+      - my glamorous assistant will keep a track of the current source tree on flipchart
+      - JB & I will come round from time to time and take a look